AdamSobieski/Argumentation/README.md

 Advantages from supporting MIME's multipart semantics would include, but not be limited to:

-1. a well-defined hierarchical structure for message parts to simplify processing,
+1. a well-defined hierarchical and recursive structure for messages' parts to simplify processing,
 2. the capability to provide one or more message attachments, e.g., documents, images, audio, video, and data,
 3. the capability to provide content alternatives, enabling [content negotiation](https://en.wikipedia.org/wiki/Content_negotiation), [internationalization and localization](https://en.wikipedia.org/wiki/Internationalization_and_localization),
-4. interoperability with [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/) URL schemes,
+4. interoperability with [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/) URL schemes (`cid:` and `mid:`),
 5. the capability to express and include complex data involving multiple interrelated parts in multiple formats,
 6. enabling scenarios beyond agentic instant-messaging and chat, e.g., agentic Internet forums,
 7. the capability to provide parallel forms of content for simultaneous consumption, e.g., natural-language text and structured-knowledge argumentation.